Grace & Truth Co-Op

 Listen.
 Speak.
 Read.
 Write.
 Think!

 Covering a years worth of instruction the lessons in this course cover seven of the nine IEW units namely, note making and outlines, writing from notes, retelling narrative stories, summarizing a reference, writing from pictures, summarizing multiple references and inventive writing.
+Time and attention are also given to proper punctuation, correct spelling and increasing vocabulary, all of which are paramount in learning to write proficiently.

-“Adventures in Writing” is well suited for grade 3 learners or those new to IEW’s structure and style writing method.
+“Frontiers in Writing” is well suited for grade 3 learners or those new to IEW’s structure and style writing method.

 Students will be given weekly writing assessments on a Friday and will need complete it during the week, unless indicated otherwise.